Environmental Art at LettsSafari

-Today we have launched a new channel at Letts Safari + dedicated to the environmental arts.
+Today we have launched a new series on the environmental arts.
 Recent trends have been pointing towards the importance of the eco arts movement, including traditional art, digital art, photo-art, video-art, fashion, architecture, design and cooking increasingly driving the ‘green’ agenda.

 Devon Sculpture Park has taken this a step further by establishing their sculpture park, on the outskirts of Exeter, in a rewilded setting.
 Their philosophy is that environmental art, by design, should be enjoyed in a natural, wild setting.
 It certainly amplifies the message and its good to see them spreading rewilding to a broader audience.